-Hormones affect the development of the brain which influences gender behaviour (e.g. male testosterone and aggression).
+Hormones affect the development of the brain which influences gender behavior (e.g. male testosterone and aggression).

-Testosterone is a sex hormone, which is more present in males than females, and affects development and behaviour both before and after birth.
+Testosterone is a sex hormone, which is more present in males than females, and affects development and behavior both before and after birth.

 At the same time testosterone acts on the developing brain.
 The brain is divided into two hemispheres, left and right.
 In all humans the left side of the brain is more specialised for language skills and the right for non-verbal and spatial skills.